translation from the Latin by John Wijngaards

 |2.
 The stole originally indicated the full status of the diaconate.
 Whoever wore a diaconate stole without ordination was excommunicated (Synod of Laodicea 363 AD).|

-The whole Mass now focuses on ‘the vow of sexual abstinence’ required of the deacon.
-This makes it all the more curious to distinguish the mass from other masses (i) for the ordination of an abbess; (ii) for the consecration of virgins (“who decide to live a life of celibacy in their own homes”); (iii) for the consecration of a widow who has professed chastity; and (iv) for the consecration of a nun.
+It is clear that a new stress had developed in time focusing on ‘the vow of sexual abstinence’ required of the deacon.
+Such elements are highlighted in italics.
+However, the mass is distinct from other masses (i) for the ordination of an abbess; (ii) for the consecration of virgins (“who decide to live a life of celibacy in their own homes”); (iii) for the consecration of a widow who has professed chastity; and (iv) for the consecration of a nun.

 God who loves chastity and preserves sexual abstinence, kindly hear our supplication and look with mercy on this your maidservant, so that she who out of respect for you has vowed the purity of sexual abstinence to you, may preserve it with your help and may receive the sixtyfold fruit of her sexual abstinence and eternal life as your gift.
 Through [Jesus Christ Christ our Lord who lives with you for ever and ever.
 Amen].